qandrew/website_v3/README.md

 # website_v3
 nextjs based blog

 This is a starter template for [Learn Next.js](https://nextjs.org/learn).
 This repo uses the blog posts in `posts`, written in markdown, and compiles the content to the website.
+See the [design doc](/docs/design.md) for more details.

 ## How to use this repo